<input class="in" type="text">

 defi.trigger(obj, 'foo', 1, 2, 3); // alerts 6

-defi.unbindNode(obj, undefined, node, eventOptions)
+defi.unbindNode(obj, key, node, eventOptions) object

 CommonJS module: 'defi/unbindnode'